Algarve Beaches

 A hidden cove at Praia da Coelha

-Swimming, snorkeling, and shell collecting.
+Best for: Swimming, snorkeling, and cove exploring

 RELATED: 10 Must-Visit Beaches in Albufeira, Portugal!